 The dancer is challenged with making quick connection and associations, and via processes of recognition and definition works to embody them.
 The gain of this approach is acquiring opportunity and time to focus on tactile relationship with the proposed dance materials, for which my dance practice is the most known for, and develop a sense of a how to work with placement sustainably through out the class, while activating the multiplicity of the body, and create a sense of dimensionality of own body in space and time.
 To gain better results it is highly advised to exercise how to remain in touch with the materials that frame the dance, and “do the math” while exercising, and warming up to acquire a dancing placement.
 In my class I emphasise a sensory dialog with the floor, gravity, and the dance material, while I am guiding the dancer to create complex networks of connections in order to acquire new constructive perceptions to balance cognitive, emotional and physical experiences.
 The gain is an acquired knowledge to enhance and empower the dancing (and) presence with diversity and flexibility.

-This workshop based training is a dance practice that involves moving through space, exchanging energy and awakening the dancing body. lntroducing the concept of ball-room: “ball” is dance, but as well an object of play, whereas “room” is the space we dance in.
+Introducing the concept of ball-room: “ball” is the dance, but as well an object of play, whereas “room” is meant as the space we dance in.
 How do we make space for our dance, by dancing with everyone in the room?
-Ball-room is a dance practice that is inspired by large dance gatherings, and ballroom dances, and is intergrated into the practice of contemporay dance.
-In this workshop we will also practice dance technique, exercising the body ́s locomotions in order to awaken the dance and the dancing body inside of us.
+Ball-room is a dance practice that is inspired by large-dance gatherings, and ballroom dances, and is integrated into the practice of contemporary dance.
+This workshop-based training is a dance practice that engages awakening the dancing body, moving through space, and exchanging energy.
+In this workshop we are exercising locomotions in order to awaken the dance and the dancing body inside of us.
 The participants are led through a series of movement exercises, integrating the group into their dance.
-The goal of the workshop is to create exhuberant dancing experiences for eachother.
+The goal of the workshop is to create exuberant dancing experiences for each other.

 references and teaching experience